Booster vaccines extended to over-30s in Scotland

 Booster vaccinations are now being given three months on from a second dose - rather than after six months.

-Accelerating the booster vaccination programme has become the UK's main line of defence against the Omicron variant.
+Accelerating the vaccination programme has become the UK's main line of defence against the Omicron variant.

 Every adult in Scotland will now be offered a booster, following the latest guidance from the JCVI - the UK government's vaccine advisors.

+In total 2,116,228 people have now had their booster.
 The scheme was extended to people aged over 40 in Scotland last month.

+The Scottish government says all eligible over-18s will be offered one by the end of January.

+On Sunday 4,002 new Covid cases were confirmed in Scotland.
+The total number of Omicron cases across nine of the the country's 14 health boards reached 159.